mickaelsilva/chewBBACA_deprecated/README.md

 ----------
 ## FAQ

-### Q: What is the fast way to run?
+### Q: Which is the fast way to run?
 A: Check step 1.1

 ### Q: Step 2 is taking hours, will it ever end?
-A: Depending on the variability of the strains used to create the schema and the number of CPUs you are using time used will vary.
-The more variable the strains, the more BLAST comparisons will be made, taking more time.
+A: Depending on the variability of the strains used to create the schema and the number of CPUs you have selected, the computing time used will vary.
+The more variable the strains, the more BLAST comparisons will be made, meaning more time will be needed for finishing the analysis.

-### Q: Step 3 just crashed at 99% after 2 days running, do I need to start over :(?
+### Q: Step 3 just crashed at 99% after 2 days running, do I need to start over?
-A: chewBBACA should allow you to continue where you stopped, just re-run the same command and you should be prompted to continue the allele call.
+A: chewBBACA should allow you to continue where you stopped, just re-run the same command and you should be prompted to continue the allele call or use the flag --fc.

 ### Q: I ran all the steps and my cgMLST loci size is smaller than traditional MLST, does this even work?
-A: Try to run step 4, your analysis may contain some genomes responsible for a considerable loss of loci.
-Remove some of those genomes and check if the cgMLST loci number rises.
+A: You probably forgot to eliminate from the analysis genomes responsible for a considerable loss of loci.
+Try to run again step 4, remove some of those genomes and check if the cgMLST loci number rises.

 ### Q: Which species already have a training file?
 A: At the moment: